loading...

 12.)
 Place cap back onto the duck.
 Using a sharp knife and significant gumption, carve the duck and crust as one dish.
 Julia says to “make a deep incision the length of the breast, and cut lengthwise slices angled towards the center of the duck on each side” (576).
 Basically, cut the duck up and down the way you would beef wellington so that you serve both meat and pastry at the same time.
 Enjoy!
 Makes 20 servings.

-Pâté de Canard en Croûte: A Delicious Faux-Amis & Crusty Treat, 4.5 out of 5 based on 4 ratings
+Pâté de Canard en Croûte: A Delicious Faux-Amis & Crusty Treat, Google+

 6 Comments